Background on Azure Sphere tenant concept

 Published date: 10 May, 2019

-The Azure Sphere tenant is associated with your organisation’s Azure Active Directory (Azure AD) instance.
+The Azure Sphere tenant is associated with your organization’s Azure Active Directory (Azure AD) instance.
 Only people with an account in that directory will be able to manage devices within your Azure Sphere tenant, and you can further restrict access to specific people.
-Note that the term “tenant” is sometimes used elsewhere to refer to a directory, but here we only use the term “tenant” to refer to the Azure Sphere tenant.
+Note that the term "tenant" is sometimes used elsewhere to refer to a directory, but here we use the term "tenant" only to refer to the Azure Sphere tenant.

 You can determine whether an Azure Sphere tenant is already associated with your directory by issuing this command in an Azure Sphere developer command prompt and signing in with your work or school account if prompted: